kiboschool/course-programming-1/src/lessons/functions_2/readability_practices.md

 In this section, you will more about functions documentation and readability.

 ## Argument Annotation
-Up to this lesson, we were use function with arguments by directly passing them.
+Up to this lesson, we were using functions with direct arguments.

 Python 3.5+ allows us to use type hints and argument annotations as follows: